ErikPelli/erikpelli.github.io/projects.md

 Its development has been suspended, some parts have been developed but it's currently incomplete.

 ### [TL parser JSON](https://github.com/GoombaGram/TL-parser-JSON)
-TL parser JSON is a parser linked to Goombagram that parse a Telegram .tl scheme file and produce and output JSON file, which has the same format as those used by Telegram.
+TL parser JSON is a parser linked to Goombagram that parse a Telegram _.tl scheme file_ and produce and output _JSON file_, which has the same format as those used by Telegram.

 ## [\[C\#\] McTazze](https://github.com/McTazze)
 ![McTazze](projects/mctazze.png)